 Furthermore, tethered dogs frequently develop other behavioural issues.
 When isolated with limited human companionship, even friendly dogs may become bored and frustrated, leading to excessive barking, running away, aggression or depression.
 Anxious and fearful dogs who have no way to escape from approaching people or animals may resort to lunging, snapping or biting to protect themselves.

 To this end, the BC SPCA advocates for municipalities to adopt bylaws that ensure tethered dogs are provided with the Five Freedoms.
-The BC SPCA recommends the following in the 2015 Model Bylaw:
+The BC SPCA recommends the following in the 2017 Model Animal Responsibility Bylaws:

 No person may cause, permit, or allow an animal: